JeftReeves/Why-Double-May/README.md

 I'd like to ask you a question: Why do you like DoubleMay?
 You may answer: October.
-As a matter of fact, it's a Nature selection.
+Actually, it's a Nature selection.